DimaKav/dimakav.github.io/index.md

 ### Data Scientist

-I'm interested in analyzing data in a way that everyone can understand and helping organizations with machine learning and interactive visualizations.
+ I’m interested in building data-driven applications using machine learning and artificial intelligence.

 ### Projects